pau1tuck/pau1tuck/README.md

 ![PAUL TUCK](https://i.ibb.co/4KyYZ0B/pt-inverted.png)

-🚀 I'm a server-side developer and consultant specializing in data science, natural language processing and DevOps engineering.
+🚀 I'm a server-side developer and consultant specializing in data science, natural language processing and devops engineering.
 I also write about psychology, productivity, and mental wellbeing for developers and computer scientists.

 I'm experienced with the following languages, libraries, and tools: